danielbh/danielhollcraft.com/ui/src/pages/blog/easy-caching-with-nginx-openresty/index.md

 2. Then put the value of this version as a part of the cache key of the request being cached.
 The ways you do this are many.
 Let's imagaine you had an up-to-date store somewhere that took a couple of milliseconds or less where you could do this look-up.

-To do this we are going to leverage the scripting capabilities of OpenResty and write some lua.
-The lua code will make a subrequest to an endpoint on a go microservice that will have a random string representing it's version.
+To do this we are going to leverage the scripting capabilities of OpenResty and write some Lua.
+The Lua code will make a subrequest to an endpoint on a go microservice that will have a random string representing it's version.
 For the purposes of simulation, the string is regenerated every 2 seconds.
 This will allow us to see this method of cache invalidation in action.

 Keep in mind that when we use this in production we would want to make sure that the check to see if there was a new deployment was faster than just going and getting the assets.
 If not, there is really no point to doing this.
 Also, the pattern you are about to see can be applied to other scenarios as well, where the check to see if something has been updated is much faster than going all the way to the upstream server.